CUBRID/cubrid-manual/en/install.rst

 You should check the below before installing CUBRID for Windows.

-*   64-bit or 32-bit
+*   64-bit

-    CUBRID supports both 32-bit and 64-bit Windows.
+    CUBRID supports only 64-bit Windows.
 You can check the version by selecting [My Computer] > [System Properties].
-Make sure to install the CUBRID 32-bit version on 32-bit Windows and the CUBRID 64-bit version on 64-bit Windows.
+Make sure to install a CUBRID 64-bit version on 64-bit Windows.

     .. warning:: 10.1 would be the last release of 32-bit Windows.
-Later releases will only provide 64-bit version.

 **Installation Process**